rubymonsters/ruby-for-beginners/source/11-writing_classes/02-methods.md

 Whoops!

 This looks all good except for the last line, right.
 Remember why that is?
-Right, deviding one integer number by another returns, again, an integer number.
-And these aren't quite great for calculating devisions.
+Right, dividing one integer number by another returns, again, an integer number.
+And these aren't quite great for calculating divisions.

 One thing we could do about this is require the users of our calculator to pass (provide) the appropriate types of numbers themselves.
-So it would be their own responsibility if something goes wrong with the devision.
+So it would be their own responsibility if something goes wrong with the division.

 However, we could also think that a calculator should be smart enough to notice this.
-So we could improve our calculator to always change the type of the numbers passed to floating point numbers as part of the method `devide`.
-In other words, the method `devide` would take the numbers, makes sure at least one of them is a `Float` (floating point number), and only then do the calculation.
+So we could improve our calculator to always change the type of the numbers passed to floating point numbers as part of the method `divide`.
+In other words, the method `divide` would take the numbers, makes sure at least one of them is a `Float` (floating point number), and only then do the calculation.